 Consider removing or waiving interest on late levies

-Legislation sets out the default rate of 10% interest on late levies.
+Strata legislation sets out the default rate of interest on late levies.
 However, the interest can be removed or waived by the owners corporation either generally or in a particular case.